cityofaustin/coa-forms/README.md

 ## Dependencies

-+ Install `jq` if you want to run translations locally.
++ Install `jq` if you want to run translation/deployment scripts locally.
   + Mac users can run: `brew install jq`

 ## How to configure Webpack files and Environment Variables